A quantum hamiltonian simulation benchmark

 When $t>t^{\text{thr}}$, ideally we would like to have $\alpha^*_t \approx 0$, so that a very low experimental circuit fidelity $\alpha$ is sufficient to reach the heavy output regime.
 To this end we investigate what happens at the vanishing circuit fidelity, i.e., $\alpha=0$.
 Detailed analysis shows that in the large $n$ limit, we have $\gamma_t\alpha^*_t=\expt{p_t(U_A,0^n)}$, and \cref{eqn:b_fidelity_simplify} can be simplified as (see \cref{sec:fidelity_sxhog})

 where the expectation value is taken with respect to the random unitaries $U_A$ as before.
-Thus when the expectation value is positive, i.e., $\expt{p_t(U_A,0^n)} > 0$, in the large $n$ limit we again have $b<1$ and there is no classical hardness.
+Thus when the expectation value is positive, i.e., $\expt{p_t(U_A,0^n)} > 0$, in the large $n$ limit we have $b|_{\alpha = 0}<1$ and the task should not be classically hard.
 Moreover, since $b$ is a continuous function of $\alpha$, even if we now have finite circuit fidelity $\alpha$, when this is small enough we can still find $b<1$.
 This provides an alternative explanation of \cref{eqn:b_fidelity_simplify}, namely, that the circuit fidelity $\alpha$ needs to be larger than the finite positive threshold value $\alpha^*_t>0$ for \emph{most} values of $t>t^{\text{thr}}$.